 Do rats learn to avoid traps?
 Is it a coincidence that your mouse traps no longer get a kill despite having rats around the house?
-In this article, we will figure out if rats learn to avoid traps or you are simply doing something wrong with the mousetrap.
+In this article, we will figure out if rats learn to avoid traps or are you just simply doing something wrong with the mousetrap to begin with.

 There are natural ways to get rid of rats, but this article won’t focus on that.
 This article informs you about how rats learn to avoid the trap.
 It also tips you on how to prevent rats from avoiding your traps.

 Yes, rats learn to avoid traps over time.
 Rats are adventurous creatures that memorize every step they make.
 They go rampaging for food with every resource including their five senses, their brain, rapidity, and hiding skills.
 Rats embody smart sensory body systems; they are almost as reactive as the speed of light.
 While their feet move them about, their snouts, coupled with acute sensing nostrils, help to detect dangers up-front.

 Rats do not possess any unique sixth sense as the media hypes.
 It is just a simple knowledgeability of their environment that makes them appear super-smart, though they are smart.

 Rats have poor visions; how come they learn to avoid traps?
 Moreover, they are nocturnal animals with their poor visions, which should reduce their abilities to avoid traps.
 How then do rats learn to avoid traps!?

 Well, do not rule out the relevance of their snouts and intelligence.
 Rats rarely run through the center of the house; they prefer to move body-on-wall which supports their movement.
 Guess what?
 They stealthily move which means they survey every area before they make a step.
 Assuming there is a trap a few steps away, cautiousness will save the rat from ending up in that trap.